lemurengine/lemurbot/README.md

 ### Publish Public Assets (required)
 This will copy the required asset files to your public folder \
-And the example HelloWorldTag to the LemurTag folder  \
 This is required to make forms and validation features to work correctly
 ``` php
 php artisan vendor:publish --tag=lemurbot-assets